-Church membership continued to rise with increasing Latino immigration and by 1936 a census report said the parish membership was 6,000--a figure that represented 'a sizable percentage of the city's total Spanish-speaking population.'
+Church membership continued to rise with increasing Latino immigration and by 1936 a census report said the parish membership was 6,000--a figure that represented 'a sizable percentage of the city's total Spanishspeaking population.'
 The number of parishioners declined dramatically after World War II, including some who were forced to relocate when a row of buildings were demolished for construction of the Broadway tunnel.
 There was also some friction between the increasing number of Central American immigrants and the church's older parishioners, who wanted to maintain the 'Mexican character' of the church.
 During this same period, Chinatown greatly expanded its borders, and beginning in the 1950s a Chinese mass and other services were added at Our Lady of Guadalupe.
 Nevertheless, Mexicans from San Francisco, as well as surrounding cities, continued to attend services at the Church.

-Advertisement for a fundraiser for the future "Spanish Church" (Daily Alta, January 9, 1871)
+Advertisement for a fundraiser for the future "Spanish Church" (Daily Alta, January 9, 1871, as cited in Cordova and Lammers, 2018)